dannoprojects/web2/content/posts/devops/Python/printer_monitor.md

 ## The Problem: Printers Are the Worst

 Let's be honest—printers were invented by someone who truly hates IT professionals.
 They break constantly, lie about their status, and always run out of toner during the most critical print job of the year.
-We have three different HP models, each with its own special way of reporting toner levels, because why would there be any standardization in printer hell?
+We have three different HP models, each with its own special way of reporting toner levels, because why would there be any standardization.

 ---

 ## The Solution: Python to the Rescue

-I cobbled together this little beauty using Python, Selenium, and a distinct lack of sleep:
+I cobbled together this using Python, Selenium, and some grit.
+It did take some trial and error to get the web pages to parse though.

 ```python
 # The imports alone should tell you how much pain went into this